triippiing/automation-scripts/PATCHING/aix_71_to_72_migration_nim.md

 - Network connectivity between client and NIM master, with NFS (TCP/UDP 2049) and the standard NIM ports (1058) open in both directions.
-- The client is already a defined NIM machine object on the master, or you have rights to define one.
+- The client is already as defined NIM machine object on the master
 - A free, unassigned local disk on the client of equal or greater size than the existing rootvg, available for the migration.
 - Root or sudo-to-root on both NIM master and client LPAR.